 Good moral character and habits, meaning that you are an individual that other people view as being trustworthy and having integrity

 * If you have attended secondary, post secondary or graduate school in any foreign country you must contact an organization specializing in foreign credential evaluation and obtain a document verifying your credentials before submitting your application.
-Please refer to the Education section in the Resource section of the Careers website for more information.

 In addition, you must: